StephanHCB/go-autumn-config/README.md

 - names modules by what they do
 - unlike Spring Boot avoids certain types of auto-magical behaviour
-- is not a library monolith, that is every part only depends on the api parts of the other components at most, and the api parts do not add any dependencies.
+- is not a library monolith, that is every part only depends on the api parts of the other components (if at all), and the api parts do not add any dependencies.

-Fall is my favourite season, so I'm calling it go-autumn.
+Fall is my favourite season, so I'm calling it _go-autumn_.

 ## About go-autumn-config